 Ready to get your blender whirling?

-Grab your apron and let’s make this chilled soup recipe!
+Grab your apron and let’s make this mango raspberry chilled soup!

 - Place fruit into the bowl of a high speed blender or food processor.
 If using frozen fruit, pulse on high speed several times to break up any large chunks.